DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeHoursDescription

-Tutorial12Workshops with HEI research tutors and peer learning group to reflect on each stage of the research process and module assignment components
+Tutorial12Workshops with HEI research tutors and peer learning groups to actively design the research plan and practice data analysis.

 Section Breakdown